SpyderXu/MSPLD-2018/README.md

 - `Caffe` build for MSPLD (included in this repository, see `external/caffe`)
 - MATLAB 2014a or later

+### Data Preparation
+- Download PASCAL VOC 2007 and PASCAL VOC 2012.
+Follow the `README` in `datasets`
-- Download PASCAL VOC 2007, PASCAL VOC 2012, and the region proposals extracted by selective search or edge box.
+- Download the region proposals extracted by Selective Search or EdgeBox.
+- Download the pre-trained Imagenet models for ResNet, VGG, and GoogleNet

 ### Training & Testing
 0. Run `experiments/VOC07_Tr_Res50E_Res101S_VGG16F` to repoduce the results on VOC 2007.